corydwood/GroupPolicyDsc/README.md

 ### GPInheritance

-* **Target**: Specifies the domain or the OU for which to block or unblock inheritance by its LDAP distinguished name.
+* **TargetDN**: Specifies the domain or the OU for which to block or unblock inheritance by its LDAP distinguished name.
 You can also leave off the domain part of the distinguished name and it will be generated automatically.
 See the UnblockInheritance.ps1 example in the Examples folder.
 * **Domain**: Specifies the domain to run against.